• Skip to content

 The thyroid stimulating hormone, or TSH test, is used as a screening test for thyroid disease, as well as a test for monitoring the correct dose of medication needed for an individual.

 TSH is a pituitary hormone that responds to low/high amounts of circulating thyroid hormone.
 If you’re new to thyroid lab testing, it may seem counterintuitive, but an elevated TSH means that you do not have enough thyroid hormone on board and that you are hypothyroid.
-This is because the TSH hormone senses low thyroid levels and is released when there is a lack of it, in an effort to get the body to make more.
+This is because the TSH hormone senses low thyroid levels and is released when there is a lack of it, in an effort to signal the body to make more.

 In advanced cases of Hashimoto’s and primary hypothyroidism, this lab test will be elevated.
 In the case of Graves’ disease and hyperthyroidism, TSH levels will be low.
-People with Hashimoto’s and mild or central hypothyroidism may have a normal reading on this test.
+People with Hashimoto’s and mild or central hypothyroidism may have a “normal” reading on this test.

-Thus, many physicians may miss the patients who are showing an elevated TSH.
+In any case, physicians who follow “standard” reference ranges may end up telling their patients that their thyroid is normal, when in fact, they have a thyroid condition!
+And many physicians may miss the patients who are showing an elevated TSH.
 This is one reason why patients should always ask their physicians for a copy of any lab results.

 Most conventional practitioners will stop further thyroid testing when they determine the TSH is “normal” (that is, within the outdated, old school “normal” reference range).